ivanakhoo/BerryBubble/README.md

 ### Features
 - Make favorite project feature

+- Fix routing to go from updateprofile - edit - add - updateprofile

 - Make a way to upload Company Logos and create new page for displaying them when approved

 - Make dashboard user cards show favorited project